oxsecurity/megalinter/docs/descriptors/repository_kics.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- kics is called one time by identified file (`file` CLI lint mode)
+kics is called once on the whole project directory (`project` CLI lint mode)

+- filtering can not be done using MegaLinter configuration variables,it must be done using kics configuration or ignore file (if existing)
+- `VALIDATE_ALL_CODEBASE: false` doesn't make kics analyze only updated files

 ### Example calls